Author’s Note: Don’t try these strategies at home without first consulting a licensed therapist.

 1) The Power of the Boffy*

 You may remember it.
-This is not to be confused with the Boppy.
+This is not to be confused with the Boppy nursing pillow.
 I remember it affectionately as the Bazooka.
 Whatever.
 It was a thick, cushioned bat, like a mini punching bag only with a handle, that you slammed into the bed repeatedly with all your might.
 Infused with adrenaline, fury, and rage, you could pack quite a wallop.

-Accompanied with grunting similar to a pro tennis star, Monica Seles comes to mind, your incessant pounding of the boffy becomes rhythmic, even meditative.
+Channeled with grunting like that of a pro tennis star, Monica Seles comes to mind, your incessant pounding of the Boffy becomes rhythmic, even meditative.

 You may believe that you, too, can play tennis, if only you used more power, and hit that thing harder, panting and grunting.
 Without warning, your execution resembles a frenzied, tribal dance, and you drop to the floor like a pile of laundry, breathless and exhausted.